james-learns-to-code/ios-swift-practive-swiftui-swiftdata/README.md

 In StarwarsMVVM, the approach involves manually fetching SwiftData instead of utilizing @Query annotations for ViewModel usage.
 This can lead to potential issues, including:

 - Redundancy: Manually syncing data between the database and ViewModel can introduce redundancy and increase the likelihood of inconsistencies.
 - Manual Database Management: Requires careful manual handling of database consistency to prevent potential app crashes.
+This risk could reducing by using memory-only data container.

 ### Conclusion
 SwiftData empowers developers to create efficient and maintainable data-driven SwiftUI apps without relying solely on ViewModels.
 By leveraging its query capabilities and exploring alternative patterns like transformers and repositories, we can achieve well-structured and simplified code that aligns with Swift's evolution.